JulieMontoya/Random_Beeb_Stuff/experimental_language/jcode_opcodes.md

 Backward compare.
 Was worth including, in case it saves an operation.

-### BSU

-Backward subtract.
+## CONDITIONAL FLOW CONTROL

+Conditional branches are treated as double-ended operations, where the left-hand operand is tested  (zero is considered `FALSE`, anything non-zero `TRUE`)  and the right-hand operand gives a destination maybe to branch to.
+As with the 6502, this is in the form of an offset from the present code pointer.

-### MUF
+### IFT

-Multiply Fractional.
-This returns the _upper_ 16 bits of the 32-bit product.
+IF True.
+If the left-hand operand is **not** zero, the code pointer is advanced by an amount equal to the right-hand operand  (or backed up, if negative).
+Otherwise, execution continues from the next instruction.

-### DIP
+### IFF

-Divide Product.
-This performs a division without clearing the upper 16 bits of the dividend.
-If the immediately-preceding instruction was `MUL` or `POW` then the upper 16 bits of the product will be intact in the virtual machine's extension register.
+IF False.
+If the left-hand operand **is** zero, the code pointer is advanced by an amount equal to the right-hand operand  (or backed up, if negative).
+Otherwise, execution continues from the next instruction.

+## MEMORY ACCESS

 ### PUT

-Put a value into memory.
+PUT a value into memory.
 The right-hand operand is the address where the left-hand operand will be stored.

+### QUT

+Question-mark pUT.
+The right-hand operand is the address where the low byte only of the left-hand operand will be stored.

 ### PAF

-Put Address First:  the left-hand operand is the address and the right- hand operand is the value to be stored there.
+Put Address First.
+The left-hand operand is the address and the right- hand operand is the value to be stored there.

-### ARG

-Array Get.
-The base address of the array may either be on top of the Stack, or given as an immediate operand.
-The subscripts are pulled from the Stack in reverse order.

-The number of dimensions and size of each dimension are specified in the array's header, and subscript values will be forced into range by adding or subtracting the relevant dimension as required.
-The value will be returned on top of the Stack.

-_Available in stack and immediate modes only._

-### ARP
+### QAF

-Array Put.
-The base address of the array may either be on top of the Stack, or given as an immediate operand.
-The subscripts are pulled from the Stack in reverse order  (so the subscript most recently pushed onto the Stack is the one processed last).
-The value to be stored is pulled from the Stack last of all.

-_Available in stack and immediate modes only._
-_Not available in indirect mode._

-Array Put.
-The value to be stored is placed on the Stack, then the subscripts in order.
-The base address of the array may either be on top of the Stack, or specified in immediate mode.
+Question-mark put Address First.
+The left-hand operand is the address and the right-hand operand is the value to be stored there.
+Only a single byte will be written.

 ## SINGLE-ENDED OPERATORS

-Single-ended operators take the operand either from the top of the Stack or specified in the instruction, and return the result on top of the Stack.
+Single-ended operators take the operand either from the top of the Stack or specified  (possibly indirectly)  in the instruction, and return the result on top of the Stack.

 ### NCH

 No Change.
+In stack mode, leaves the value on top of the Stack unchanged.
+In immediate or indirect mode, pushes the operand as specified in the instruction onto the Stack unchanged.

 ### TWC